Data-Mechanics/course-2019-spr-proj/gasparde_ljmcgann_tlux/README.md

 the MongoDB cluster needed to render the website.
 The visualization will also work if you run trial mode, but you will be limited only to the neighborhood of Allston.
-To render rhe visualization simply run the app.py file found in the project3 subdirectory.
+To render the visualization simply run the app.py file found in the project3 subdirectory.
 This should render html locally on your machine.

-Note: we use sys.path.insert to reference the code found in optimize.py to compute kmeans.
-This should work fine on your system but if not all app.py needs is a reference to the optimize module.
+Note: We've added some redundant code in the project3 folder in the kmeans.py file.
+This was because we wanted to make sure our app.py was able to reference the necessary code to run the kmeans and trying to reference optimize.py in the parent directory has been known to be buggy.